BoukorrasLuc/Marvel-Frontend-React/README.md

 - Search bar: search the database for comics or characters corresponding to the entry.
 - pagination.
 - skipbar
+- A user can register and log in.
-- Saving several favorites in cookies
+- Saving several favorites in cookies if the user is logged in

 [click here to visit](https://marvel-luc.netlify.app/)